 Learn here how to market your restaurant to millennials

 When it comes to being innovative, don’t stop in your marketing efforts.
 The last thing you want to do is mimic other restaurants in your area, even if their concept is a proven success.
 Stand out from the crowd and offer a unique experience.
 Think out of the box in every aspect of your management.
 Consider adding new, exciting items on your menu, spicing up the decor, or even organizing unexpected events that surprise your customers.
 When it comes to creativity, the sky is the limit!

 2. Participate in local events

 Create strong relationships with the people in your community by getting involved in local activities.
 Put up a stand in a local event or organize different activities in which the client can learn about the product you offer.
-They would be valid alternatives to making yourself known in the community.
+They would be valid alternatives to making your small restaurant known in the community.
 These opportunities will let you meet your client face to face.
 If they feel they know you and your product, you will have a higher probability of having them as regular customers, and the mouth-to-mouth will do the rest.
-All these initiatives in your community will help you grow your restaurant.
+All these initiatives in your community will help you grow your small restaurant.

 3. Host events

 In a similar way to the point above, you can associate with organizations in your area to host community fundraising events or charity events.
 You’ll be doing something good for your community while creating a positive image that can bring more customers through your door.
 But the events can extend to cooking classes, sports games on TV, or speed-dating meetings: again, be creative.
 If you have an extra room or an area in your dining that can be enclosed for privacy, offer the possibility to host birthday parties or any other type of private celebration, with a group discount.